davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data-serialization.md

-application domain object types that currently do not implement `java.io.Serializable`, refactoring hundreds or even thousands of class types to implement `java.io.Serializable` would be a tedious task just to store and manage those objects in {pivotal-gemfire-name}.
+application domain object types that currently do not implement `java.io.Serializable`, refactoring hundreds or even thousands of class types to implement `java.io.Serializable` would be a tedious task just to store and manage those objects in VMware GemFire.